RACV Logo

 • Meals: Meals: 6 breakfasts.

-• Transport: Private Mini-bus, Public Bus, Private vehicle, Metro, Taxi, Train.
+• Transport: Private Mini-bus, Public Bus, Metro, Taxi, Train.

 • Veliko Tarnovo- Orientation Walk.